aggregat4/dendriform/JOURNAL.md

 BTW we also need a way to notify the user of new server side events and the need to refresh the tree.
 Refresh it automatically?
 Is that too disruptive?
 Just notify on the page?
 I think workflowy forces the refresh?

 BTW2 merge this branch back into master.

+## 16.1.2019

+`npm audit` would not run because of a POST request failing with a 400 against the registry.
+Solved by deleting the node_modules directory and the package-lock.json file and rerunning `npm i` and `npm audit`.

+Going to ignore the empty workfloy concurrent edit thing since that only happens in the beginning, need to fix this a bit in the future but want to focus on updating a tree with remote changes.

+Design idea for automatic updates when remote changes are detected:

+* The client subscribes to the repository for events concerning nodes that are children of the current root node.
+This should be fast since we have an in memory map of the tree.
+This subscription must be remade every time the client loads a different root node.
+* When a change was detected, the client rerenders the subtree of each node that was involved, a best effort is made to restore cursor position.

+Maybe experiment with just updating the root node and see if that is sufficient?

+I've also started a prototype for a keyboard shortcut registry.
+So far I have an abstraction to represent a shortcut.
+The question remaining is where to implement the shortcuts and where to register them.

+In the place where we have a Tree component instance?
+Call some utility "registerStandardKeyboardShortcuts" function that then just registers all our default handlers?